 This stovetop popcorn is ready in less than 15 minutes and can easily be made in bulk and stored for later.
 This page has all of the answers for how to make popcorn.

 Alex and I are popcorn fanatics.
-My favorite way to end an evening is with a bowl of popcorn and an episode of whatever TV show we are currently into on Netflix.
+My favorite way to end an evening is with a bowl of popcorn and an episode of whatever we are currently binging on Netflix.
 Okay, and maybe a locally brewed beer as well.
-While I have a not-so-secret love for microwave popcorn, we’ve recently gotten into making it the old-fashioned way.
-We started out with the do-it-yourself microwave popcorn technique, but we were less than impressed.
-Stovetop popcorn is the way to go for us – sometimes it’s better to just go back to the way things used to be.
-This stovetop popcorn recipe uses no chemicals and less salt than the store-bought stuff, but tastes so much better.
+Instead of popping for the microwaveable stuff, stovetop popcorn is the way to go for us – sometimes it’s better to just go back to the way things used to be!
+This recipe uses no chemicals and less salt than the store-bought stuff, but tastes so much better.
 Keep reading for how to make popcorn!

 That’s it!
 In terms of equipment, you’ll also need a large saucepan with a lid.
 We’ve found it’s easiest to have a dedicated saucepan for the job, so we don’t have to worry about trying to keep it too clean.
-We’ve found one with little drain holes in the lid that works perfectly for letting the steam out (which is crucial for making fluffy popcorn).
-We prefer the flavor of yellow popcorn, but we are excited to try some of the more unique varieties found at our farmers market.
+Ours has little drain holes in the lid that works perfectly for letting the steam out, which is crucial for making it fluffy.

 How to make popcorn

 Making stovetop popcorn is surprisingly easy, and it’s done in less than 15 minutes.
+How to make popcorn?
 To start, you’ll need to heat a few tablespoons of vegetable or coconut oil in a tall pot.
-Add a few popcorn kernels to the oil; you’ll know the oil is hot enough to cook the rest of the popcorn once those few kernels pop.
-Add in the rest of the popcorn kernels and the popcorn salt (you can use kosher salt as well, but popcorn salt really is the best.
-We make our own by grinding down some kosher salt in a mortar and pestle until it is light and powdery).
+Add a few kernels to the oil; you’ll know the oil is hot enough to cook the rest of the popcorn once those few kernels pop.
+Add in the rest of the kernels and the salt.

 Give the pot a little shake to evenly distribute the oil, and then wait for the magic to happen!
 It’ll likely take a few minutes for the kernels to begin popping, but once they do make sure to stay by the stove.
 If the lid on your pot doesn’t have ventilation holes, tilt the lid to allow the steam to escape.
 If you trap the steam in the pot, your stovetop popcorn will be soft and sad-tasting.
 Once the popping slows to a stop, remove the popcorn from the heat, add toppings of your choice, and dig in!